-Recently passed SB 383 allows the purchaser at the foreclosure sale to inspect the interior and exterior of the home at any time during the redemption period.
-If certain damage is found, the purchaser can start proceedings to evict the resident and take over the property.
+Michigan law allows the purchaser at the foreclosure sale to inspect the interior and exterior of the home during the redemption period.
+If an inspection is refused or certain damage is found or is imminent, the purchaser can start proceedings to evict the resident and take over the property.

 Learn more about redemption periods.

 If you don’t vacate the property following the foreclosure sale, the new owner will likely: